 Forefront Law in Jacksonville, Florida provides personalized legal services to meet the needs and goals of individuals and families in the areas of divorce, estate planning, family law, and probate.
 Our mission is to fully understand the circumstances, needs, and goals of our clients and to develop customized strategies to accomplish them.
 We pride ourselves on excellent communication with our clients and flexibility in meeting their schedules, goals, and needs.

 We serve clients throughout the state of Florida, as well as out of state clients who have family or assets in Florida.
 We are conveniently located in Jacksonville, Florida, where we can meet with you in person.
 Or, if you prefer, we have other convenient options to connect with you, such as video conferencing, email, and our client portal.

-We’re the attorneys Fernadina Beach, FL and Jacksonville, FL can rely on.
+You can rely on the excellent services of our probate attorneys in Jacksonville, Florida.
 Here at Forefront Law, we can help you when facing pressing legal issues or concerns.
 We go to work on your case right away, keeping you informed every step of the way.
 Our focus is always on the client and how we can help meet your needs.